YudiXie/Novelty_analysis/README.md

 EventBasedAnalysis.m
 ```

-* Code for finding approach-retreat behavior in stimulus novelty mice.
+* Code for finding the approach-retreat behavior in stimulus novelty mice.
 ```
 FindingPokeDTW.m
 ```